16 Milwaukee Nicknames and the Reasons for Them

 The 414

-However, Milwaukee has taken it a step further: there's a day dedicated to this code.
-April 14th is a day in which Milwaukeeans celebrate the city they call home.
-If you visit Milwaukee on this day, you'll notice plenty of celebrations across town (and lots of Milwaukee's tasty craft beer will also be available).
+But Milwaukee has taken it a step further by dedicating a day to it.
+April 14th is when Milwaukeeans celebrate the city they call home.
+If you visit on this day, you will find celebrations across town, along with plenty of Milwaukee's craft beer.

 James Meyer/Shutterstock.com

-An aerial shot of an entrance to an expansive area next to the water
+An aerial shot of an expansive area that says "Summerfest" next to water and greenery

-As the City of Festivals, Milwaukee welcomes thousands of visitors every year
+As the City of Festivals, Milwaukee holds large events, like Summerfest

 The City of Festivals